10 Ways to Deal With Work Burnout

 However, with the advent of social media, the problem has increased exponentially.
 Now, advertising messages are being pushed out around the clock, and it’s not all automated.
-Someone has to do it, and it is leading to more stress, poor health, and in the case of one poor Dentsu worker, suicide.
+Someone has to do it, and it is leading to more stress, poor health, and worse.
 This is unacceptable.
 Your job is not your life, and it should never be responsible for anyone taking theirs.

 So, if you feel like it’s all becoming too much, you need to take a breath, try and relax, and read the following 10 tips.
 They could save more than your sanity.

 Seriously.
 Talk to your manager as soon as possible and take a break.
 Not a five-minute break, and not a couple of days at home.
 You need a complete and total cut-off from work.
 You should explain why, without sounding like you’re whining or getting emotional.
 Be rational, lay out all the reasons you deserve a break, and why you will be an even better employee when you return.
 Ideally, you should be gone for at least two weeks, and you should make sure you have no contact with the office.
 Don’t make yourself available for calls.

 Don’t check your emails.
 If at all possible, find somewhere to go that is the complete opposite of work, and do whatever makes you genuinely happy.
 If that’s laying on a beach drinking cocktails, climbing mountains, or white water rafting, do it.
 If you don’t have any vacation days left, ask for an unpaid break.
 Find a way to make it work.
 This is your life, and if you don’t do this soon, you could suffer in so many ways.